rarible/ethereum-sdk/README.md

 1. Regular "on chain" minting using contract.
 2. Off chain minting (the transaction itself and payment for gas occurs at the time of purchase or transfer).

-You can use mint to start a token in different collections.
+You can use mint to create a token in different collections.
 Depending on the collection type, different mint requests should be sent to the function (isErc1155v1Collection, isErc1155v2Collection etc).

 Mint function checks: